stephenquan/qt5-qml-sortlistmodel/README.md

 The algorithm implements an incremental merge sort so unsorted items get scheduled to be sorted.

-The private method `sortMore` will incremental merge sort as many items it can within 50s before scheduling the next iteration of `sortMore` with `Qt.callLater`.
+The private method `sortStep` is invoked repeatedly with `Qt.callLater` to incrementally merge sort the entire list.
+Each iteration of `sortStep` will sort as many items it can within 50ms before scheduling the next iteration of `sortStep`.

 This improves the user experience with the UI thread always free to react to user events such as scrolling a ListView whilst a sort is